 Phase 2, 3, 4 Reception

 Phase 5, 6 Year 2

-Our long term planning can be found below, along with our RE policy.
+Our long term planning can be found below:

 Personal, Social, Health and Economic Curriculum

 Below is an outline of how we at Lower Heath promote British values, and support the spiritual, moral, social and cultural development of all pupils.